 For parents, teachers and school administrators, student safety has always been of paramount importance.
 Not only do we want to provide an outstanding education for our children, we want to do it within the safest, most secure environment possible.
 But while campus security has long been a top priority, it has never been more of a top-of-mind concern than it is today.

-HERO Curriculum – SVC has purchased this program to help train students how to respond in the case of an active shooter.
+HERO Curriculum – SVC purchased this program to help train students how to respond in the case of an active shooter.
 The goal is for students to understand how to respond instinctively if the worst should happen.

 Campus Access – The front entry gate is the only point of access to SVC during the school day.
 Every other exterior door is locked down.
-Visitor management software and a buzzer/intercom has been added to provide an additional layer of protection at the front gate.
+Visitor management software and a buzzer/intercom have been added to provide an additional layer of protection at the front gate.
 The preschool entrance has a similar intercom/video system in place.

 Surveillance – Security cameras have been installed at various points on our campus.
 The camera system is tied to the smartphones of key individuals (including Mr. MacIntosh, Director of Security & Campus Safety) and desktops, so personnel can monitor all points of our campus at all times.

 Central Radio System — Additional walkie-talkies have been added, so more key personnel can be in communication with one another.